nsf-open/nsf/demo/article.md

 The researchers are studying ctenophore evolution and diversification using new molecular biology techniques.
 In particular, they’re investigating how the deep sea is causing adaptations in comb jellies — knowledge that may shed light on other animals’ evolution.

 ![image-title-here](/assets/images/article-image-3.jpg){:class="img-responsive"}
+One of the largest ctenophores, this deep-sea species is the size of an American football.
+Photo credit: Steve Haddock

 ## Animal evolution and the “gelatinous lifestyle”